 The three courses, Long, Medium and Short, are together at the Bloomfield Park rest stop as the last rest stop for all three courses.
 From Bloomfield Park the course turns toward Penngrove/Petaluma and the Sonoma County Backroad Challenge Festival.
-The Festival this year will be at the Penngrove Community Park where there will be food, drink, entertainment, exhibits and a place to sit and talk, (which we understand means telling each other about what a hard ride this was, while some others call it “bragging”).
+The Festival this year will be at the Penngrove Community Park where there will be food, drink, entertainment, exhibits and a place to sit and talk..
 The course takes you directly to Penngrove, the Penngrove Community Park and the Sonoma County Backroad Festival.

-If you check your bike, the Sonoma County Bicycle Coalition bike valet service will keep your bike safe in the Penngrove Park area until 6:00 PM in the evening.
-We will have shuttle buses operating between the Penngrove Community Park and the original parking area on Redwood Way every 15 minutes until 6:00 PM.
-Be sure and retrieve your bike!
+If you check your bike, the bike valet service will keep your bike safe in the Penngrove Park area until 6:00 PM in the evening.
+We will have shuttle buses operating between the Penngrove Community Park and the original parking area on Redwood Way every 15 minutes until 6:00pm.

-As far as enjoying The Festival, we have a hearty meal prepared by The Penngrove Social Firemen and served by members of some the wonderful community service groups in our area.
+We will have a hearty barbecued chicken meal prepared by The Penngrove Social Firemen.
 Several local breweries are providing their craft brews so expect a great variety.
 Riders will obtain their meal and beverage by having the appropriate wristband tab cut off.
 Friends and supporters of riders can buy meal tickets and drink tickets at the ticket booth just inside the entrance to the food and beverage area.

-Please linger and enjoy the food, beverages, conversations, displays and music as long as it is pleasant.
-The music will be by “Randy and The Special Agents.”
-From time to time, when Randy and company get tired after a tough set up on the stage and need to recover, there will be recorded music.
-There are a number of displays that will be of interest and you are encouraged to visit that area as well.
-We hope you have a good time at the Festival.
+Please linger and enjoy the food, beverages, conversation, displays and music as long as you like.
+Live music will include local favorite bands "Good Question" and "Randy and the Special Agents."
+You are also encouraged to visit a number of bike related vendors and displays that will be of interestl.
+We know you have a good time at the Festival.

-Please remember we want you to be safe and to have a good time.
+Please remember that we want you to be safe and to have a good time.
 So the ground rules are as follows: